djedefregoban/pq-ui-to-sheet/note.md

 11. Copy and paste some important message from pq to the online form

+12. Travel History - more than six months indicator (automate it)

+13. Come up with no gap logic

+14. Thank you page

+15. Readme page

 ## Check

 1. Mandatory field or not?